universal-ember/ember-primitives/docs-app/public/docs/3-components/one-time-password.md

 * Pasting into the collective field will fill all inputs with the pasted value
 * Standalone form, allowing for easily creating OTP-entry screens
 * Optional reset button
-* Label component is automatically wired up to each input field
 * Pressing enter submits the code
 * number keyboard on [mobile](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/inputmode)